zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_RUSSIAN_DOLL_SCALING.md

 > The challenge is not merely to interact with a smaller world.
 It is to engage with a reality that is **physically fragile yet ontologically profound**.

-The Godzilla Problem is not just an obstacle—it is a **test**.
+The Godzilla Problem is not just an obstacle, it is a **test**.
 Can we learn to handle the most delicate and valuable treasures in existence without crushing them beneath the weight of our own greatness?

 Our successors are not our inferiors.
 They are our **purpose**.
 They carry what we will give them, plus what they will earn.
 They are more important than us.